 Physiologically speaking, the full effects of a workout occur about 8-14 days later, depending on the type of workout.
-VO2max workouts require long recovery due to the intense nature of the workout, while tempo (threshold) runs, marathon or half marathon goal pace workouts, and long run take about 8-10 days to recover from.
+VO2max workouts require long recovery due to the intense nature of the workout.
+Moderate-intensity workouts like threshold runs, goal-pace workouts, and long runs take about 8-10 days to recover from.

-Ideally, your peak hard workout before a half marathon is either a long run, threshold run, or a combination of the two.
-An example of a peak hard workout for an intermediate to experienced half marathoner is 2-4 sets 2-mile repeats at goal pace (based on fitness level) built into a long run of 10-13 miles.
+Ideally, your peak hard workout before a half marathon is either a long run, a threshold run, or a combination of the two.
+Exeprienced runners may do a long run workout two weeks out from their race.
 For beginner half marathoners, you do want to do your longest long run two weeks out from race day.

 The Week Before (7-13 days before):

-A majority of runners will find that maintaining a semblance of their normal training routine reduces the taper crazies.
+A majority of runners will find that maintaining a semblance of their normal training routine reduces the taper crazies and random aches and pain.
+(Here’s why you get those aches in the taper!)
 Scaled hard workouts will maintain that sense of routine, rather than completely changing up your training right when you are focusing on peak performance.

-Meanwhile, your overall mileage will taper this week to about 60-80% of your peak mileage.
-This is a wide range because of individual variance and it may take a few races to find the optimal range for you.
-When in doubt, veer on the conservative end – it’s preferable to be slightly detrained than fatigued on race day.
-The reduction in mileage will affect your long run, reducing the distance from 13+ miles to 8-10 miles the weekend before the race.
+Meanwhile, your overall mileage will taper this week to about 60-75% of your peak mileage.
+This is a wide range because of individual variance.
+It may take a few races to find the optimal range for you.
+When in doubt, veer on the conservative end; it’s preferable to be slightly detrained than fatigued on race day.
+The reduction in mileage will shorten your long run, reducing the distance from 13-16 miles to 8-10 miles the weekend before the race.

-During race week, you will run significantly less mileage than your average weekly training mileage – about 40-50%, not including the race.
-You want to run enough to keep your legs loose and your mind calm while still receiving the benefits of extra rest.
+During race week, you will run significantly less mileage than your average weekly training mileage – about 40-50% of daily peak volume, not including the race.
+For example, if your normal daily run was 7-8 miles, you would run 3-4 miles instead.
+This percentage may be slightly different if you ran low mileage.
+You want to run enough to keep your legs loose while ensuring optimal freshness on race day.

 Strength training should not be done in the days leading up to a half marathon.
 Mobility work and foam rolling can be done this week, but avoid any plyometrics, weight lifting, or other challenging strength workouts.

 Since you are sharpening for peak performance, you want to include one race week workout about four or five days prior to your race.
-For a half marathon, this is ideally a short duration of running at goal pace, such as 2-3 miles either continuous or split up into intervals with short rest.
+For a half marathon, this is ideally a short duration of running at goal pace, such as 2 x 6-8 minutes at half marathon effort (with 3 min rest in between).

 What does a half marathon taper actually look like in real life?
-This is a sample from my training log for my most recent half marathon.
-This is not a prescription of exactly what you should do, since your training, goals, fitness level, and recovery rate will all affect exactly how this week looks.
+The below outline some sample scenarios.
+This is not a prescription of exactly what you should do.
+Your training, goals, fitness level, and recovery rate will all affect exactly how this week looks.

 Want to know more about half marathon training?
 Check out these articles: